 Quick Facts: Everett and Seattle, Washington

 - Seattle is by far the largest city in Washington, in terms of population.
 It’s also the seat of King County.
-More than 700,000 residents call it home, according to the latest Census Bureau data.
+Over 724,000 residents call it home, according to the latest Census Bureau data.
 Major employers in the city include Amazon, Starbucks and Weyerhaeuser.

 The Cost of Buying a Home

-- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle dipped to $714,100 in August 2019.
-That was a drop of about $27,000 since the same time last year.
+- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle is around $741,800 in February 2020.
+That was a drop of about 2.3% since the same time last year.

 What these two cities have in common is that prices have risen sharply over the last couple of years.
-But while home prices in Everett continue to increase, Seattle’s prices have dropped and are expected to continue to decline into 2020.
-And while Seattle currently has the higher house prices by far, the recent year-over-year gains have shown that King County prices have actually declined, while those in Snohomish County increased modestly.
+But while home prices in Everett continue to increase, Seattle’s prices have dipped.
+That said, it’s expected that Seattle’s housing market will make a turnaround in 2020 and see home prices rise.
+And while Seattle currently has the higher house prices by far over Everett, the recent year-over-year gains have shown that King County prices have actually declined – albeit only slightly – while those in Snohomish County increased modestly.

 The bottom line to all of this is that home buyers can find more affordable properties in Everett, when compared to the much pricier Seattle real estate market.
-But both of these markets have constrained inventory, though it does seem that Seattle’s inventory is loosening up.
+But both of these markets have constrained inventory, leaving fewer homes on the market for buyers to snatch up.
 There currently aren’t enough homes listed for sale to meet the demand from buyers.
 (This is true for both cities)

 So, is it a good time to buy in Everett or Seattle?
-Should you make a purchase in 2019, or wait until 2020?
+Should you make a purchase in 2020?